How Many Solar Panels to Run a Hot Tub?

 You can calculate your hot tub’s energy needs by multiplying its wattage by the number of hours it runs each day.

 My hot tub uses 5 kWh of energy to heat and run the jets, and I use it for 3 hours twice a week.
-So that’s 24 hours per month.

 To calculate how much energy I need to power my hot tub per month: